Dennis Rodman Once Crashed a Pearl Jam Concert and Spent 45 Minutes Singing on Stage

 Over the years, Rodman had no problem showing his personality.
 He dyed his hair on numerous occasions, sporting everything from animal print to smiley face dye-jobs.
 The forward also donned a wedding dress, saying he was marrying himself, tried his hand at pro wrestling, and did just about everything else imaginable.

 While those antics may seem goofy, not everything that Rodman did was all fun and games.
-In one instance, for example, he had to cough up $200,000 after kicking a cameraman; on another, Rodman had to pay a $50,000 NBA fine after making a comment about “f—ing Mormons.”
+In one instance, for example, he had to cough up $200,000 after kicking a cameraman.
+On another, Rodman had to pay a $50,000 NBA fine after making a comment about “f—ing Mormons.”

 Dennis Rodman once crashed a Pearl Jam concert and spent 45 minutes on stage

-As documented by SPIN, Eddie Vedder once explained on The Ringer’s The Bill Simmons Podcast, he and Rodman have a “long, long, deep friendship.”
+As documented by SPIN, Eddie Vedder once explained on The Ringer’s The Bill Simmons Podcast that he and Rodman have a “long, long, deep friendship.”
 The two men once jetted from Seattle to Las Vegas to see Jane’s Addiction, and Rodman would apparently listen to Pearl Jam’s music while working out or watching film.

 On one occasion, though, Rodman had a more involved experience with Pearl Jam.